Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

 	In the above example everything that happens under the "Group" scope will be grouped together.

-	BeginGroup is a heper extension over `ILogger.BeginScope`.
+	BeginGroup is a helper extension over `ILogger.BeginScope`.
 This is the same thing:

 	```csharp
 	using IDisposable Scope = _Logger.BeginScope(new LoggerGroup("Business Logic Area"));